edgedelta/otelify-mcp-server/README.md

-# Otelize MCP Server
+# Otelify MCP Server

-An MCP server that guides you through instrumenting an application with OpenTelemetry ("Otelize your apps") and streaming logs, metrics, and traces to Edge Delta.
+An MCP server that guides you through instrumenting an application with OpenTelemetry ("Otelify your apps") and streaming logs, metrics, and traces to Edge Delta.

 ## Quick Start